Prelf1992/distributed-ml-training-system/README.md

 * Commit 271: Refactor: Update documentation for README to enhance functionality. at 2025-08-07 16:41:43
 * Commit 272: Test: Configure CI for tests to improve user experience. at 2025-08-11 17:14:20
 * Commit 273: Refactor: Update build config UI to ensure stability. at 2025-08-11 14:40:24
+* Commit 274: CI: Update documentation for utility to align with standards. at 2025-08-11 15:25:28